thirdtank/brut/brutrb.com/brut-js.md

 ## Overview

-By default, your app is set up to use Brut-JS.
+By default, your app is set up to use BrutJS.
 This is done by defining all the custom elements it provides.
 Their source code is included in your JavaScript bundle, but they do not do anything until you use one of the custom elements.